General ESG Approach

 ESG Governance bodies at Group level

-• Sustainability Team: The Managing Director of ESG and Operations works closely with senior management at Group level and regularly reports on performance, progress, and initiatives to the Strategic Working Group and PFG Board of Directors.
-In addition, the Sustainability Team includes two ESG Analysts.
+- Sustainability Team: The Managing Director of ESG and Operations works closely with senior management at Group level and regularly reports on performance, progress, and initiatives to the Strategic Working Group and PFG Board of Directors.
+In addition, the Sustainability Team includes two ESG Analysts and one ESG Manager.
 The analysts are responsible for researching industry trends and best practices, managing and analyzing environmental performance data, coordinating ESG projects at property and portfolio level, creating communications materials and marketing documents, supporting industry reporting, and overseeing certifications management.
+The ESG Manager is responsible for implementing the overall ESG strategy in Europe and working with Fund Managers and Asset Managers to implement the funds and assets’ ESG strategy, researching industry trends, ensuring compliance with ESG regulations as well as supporting the funds with ESG reporting;

 Policies and Procedures Compliance